mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 Reference Of Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~

-mIRC provides two identifiers to retrieve the first or second parameter of the while’s conditional statement.
+mIRC provides two identifiers to retrieve the first or second parameter of the while's conditional statement.
 Please note, the identifiers will return the first and second parameter of the $TRUE condition following short-circuit evaluation guidelines.

 .. code:: text

    $v1 and $v2

 In the example below we will count from 1 to 10 using a while loop.
-Variable “%a” will be set to 1, the loop will keep executing as long as %a is less than or equal to 10.
+Variable "%a" will be set to 1, the loop will keep executing as long as %a is less than or equal to 10.

 .. code:: text